Kamala Harris calls for AG Barr to testify on Mueller probe, as 2020 Dems seize on report drop

 TRUMP TEAM CONFIDENT AFTER MUELLER REPORT DROP

 “Attorney General Barr—release the Mueller report to the American public.
-Now,” Sen. Elizabeth Warren on Massachusetts tweeted.
+Now,” Sen. Elizabeth Warren of Massachusetts tweeted.

 “As Donald Trump said, ‘Let it come out.’
 I call on the Trump administration to make Special Counsel Mueller's full report public as soon as possible.
 No one, including the president, is above the law,” Sen. Bernie Sanders of Vermont wrote on Twitter.